little-willis/GitTraining/README.md

 # GitTraining
-A repository to try our different Git commands
+A repository to try out different Git commands